SamAlber/aws-cloud-website/README.md

   - Split Terraform configurations into modules and organized code for clarity.
   - Used `terraform.tfvars` for variable management.

+- **Outcome**:
+  - Ensured that resources were created in the correct order.
+  - Prevented deployment failures and improved the reliability of the infrastructure provisioning process.

+### **3. Addressing Public Access Settings for S3 Buckets**

+**Challenge**:

+- Faced issues with public access settings on S3 buckets, which led to deployment failures and potential security risks.
+- The default public access settings and ACL configurations were conflicting with the desired security posture.

+**Solution**:

+- **S3 Bucket Policies and ACLs**:
+  - Removed unnecessary ACL configurations and ensured that the S3 bucket ACL was set to `private`.
+  - Implemented `aws_s3_bucket_public_access_block` to block public ACLs and policies:
+    ```hcl
+    resource "aws_s3_bucket_public_access_block" "public_access_block" {
+      bucket = aws_s3_bucket.website_bucket.id
+      block_public_acls   = true
+      block_public_policy = true
+    }
+    ```
+- **Deployment Scripts Adjustments**:
+  - Ensured that the `--acl private` flag was used appropriately in deployment scripts where necessary.
+  - Reviewed and updated scripts to align with the bucket's public access configuration.

+- **Bucket Policy Updates**:
+  - Adjusted bucket policies to allow access only through CloudFront, using Origin Access Control (OAC).
+  - Prevented direct public access to the S3 bucket contents.

+- **Outcome**:
+  - Resolved deployment failures related to public access settings.
+  - Enhanced the security of the S3 buckets by preventing unintended public exposure.
+  - Aligned with best practices for S3 bucket security.

+### **4. Integrating SSL/TLS Certificates with ACM and CloudFront**

+**Challenge**:

+- Encountered difficulties in configuring SSL/TLS certificates for the domain and integrating them with CloudFront.
+- Issues arose with domain validation and ensuring that the certificates were correctly associated with the CloudFront distribution.

+**Solution**:

+- **Certificate Request and Validation**:
+  - Requested SSL/TLS certificates from AWS Certificate Manager (ACM) using Terraform:
+    ```hcl
+    resource "aws_acm_certificate" "cert_for_cloudflare_dns" {
+      domain_name       = "samuelalber.com"
+      validation_method = "DNS"
+      subject_alternative_names = ["www.samuelalber.com"]
+    }
+    ```
+  - Used DNS validation to prove domain ownership.

+- **Automating DNS Validation Records**:
+  - Added CNAME records provided by ACM to Cloudflare's DNS settings using Terraform.
+  - Ensured that the validation records were accurate and properly formatted.

+- **Associating Certificates with CloudFront**:
+  - Configured the CloudFront distribution to use the validated ACM certificate:
+    ```hcl
+    resource "aws_cloudfront_distribution" "cdn" {
+      viewer_certificate {
+        acm_certificate_arn            = aws_acm_certificate_validation.cert_validation.certificate_arn
+        ssl_support_method             = "sni-only"
+        minimum_protocol_version       = "TLSv1.2_2019"
+      }
+    }
+    ```
+- **Testing and Verification**:
+  - Verified that the SSL/TLS certificate was correctly applied by accessing the website over HTTPS.
+  - Used tools like SSL Labs to check the SSL/TLS configuration and certificate chain.

+- **Outcome**:
+  - Successfully secured the website with HTTPS.
+  - Ensured that all content is delivered securely to users.
+  - Enhanced user trust and met compliance standards.

+### **5. Handling CloudFront Signed URLs with Origin Access Control (OAC)**

+**Challenge**:

+- Needed to ensure that CloudFront signed URLs worked seamlessly with Origin Access Control (OAC) to securely serve private content from S3.
+- Faced issues where signed URLs were not providing access due to misconfigurations.

+**Solution**:

+- **Understanding the Interaction**:
+  - Recognized that when using OAC, CloudFront must be authorized to access the S3 bucket, and signed URLs must be correctly validated.

+- **Configuring S3 Bucket Policies**:
+  - Updated the S3 bucket policy to allow access from CloudFront using the OAC.
+    ```hcl
+    resource "aws_s3_bucket_policy" "s3_policy" {
+      bucket = aws_s3_bucket.website_bucket.id
+      policy = data.aws_iam_policy_document.s3_policy.json
+    }
+    ```
+  - Ensured that the policy grants access to the CloudFront origin identity.

+- **Adjusting CloudFront Distribution**:
+  - Configured the CloudFront distribution to use the key pair associated with the signed URLs.
+  - Verified that the trusted signers were correctly set.

+- **Testing Signed URLs**:
+  - Generated signed URLs in the Lambda function using the RSA private key.
+  - Tested the URLs to confirm that they provided access to the content as expected.

+- **Outcome**:
+  - Established a secure chain of trust between users, CloudFront, and S3.
+  - Ensured that signed URLs work correctly, allowing authorized users to access private content.
+  - Improved the overall security of content delivery.

+### **6. Managing Sensitive Data and Secrets**

+**Challenge**:

+- Needed to handle sensitive data such as API keys, RSA private keys, and AWS credentials securely.
+- Risked exposing secrets if not managed properly, which could lead to security breaches.

+**Solution**:

+- **AWS Systems Manager Parameter Store**:
+  - Stored sensitive parameters securely using AWS SSM Parameter Store with encryption at rest.
+  - Retrieved parameters within Lambda functions using the `boto3` client.

+- **IAM Role Permissions**:
+  - Granted least privilege permissions to Lambda functions to access only the necessary parameters.
+    ```hcl
+    resource "aws_iam_policy" "lambda_ssm_policy" {
+      policy = jsonencode({
+        "Version": "2012-10-17",
+        "Statement": [{
+          "Effect": "Allow",
+          "Action": [
+            "ssm:GetParameter",
+            "ssm:GetParameters"
+          ],
+          "Resource": [
+            "arn:aws:ssm:${var.region}:${var.account_id}:parameter/cloudfront/private_key",
+            "arn:aws:ssm:${var.region}:${var.account_id}:parameter/crypto/api_key"
+          ]
+        }]
+      })
+    }
+    ```
+- **Avoiding Hardcoding Secrets**:
+  - Ensured that no sensitive information was hardcoded in the codebase or Terraform configurations.
+  - Used environment variables and parameter retrieval at runtime.

+- **Securing AWS Credentials**:
+  - Managed AWS credentials securely when configuring GitHub Actions for CI/CD.
+  - Used GitHub Secrets to store AWS access keys and avoided exposing them in logs or code.

+- **Outcome**:
+  - Protected sensitive information from unauthorized access.
+  - Complied with best practices for secret management and enhanced the overall security posture.
+  - Reduced the risk of security incidents and maintained compliance.

 ---

 ## **Code Analysis**